1234zou/MOKIT/README.md

 export LD_LIBRARY_PATH=$MOKIT_ROOT/mokit/lib:$LD_LIBRARY_PATH
 export GMS=$HOME/software/gamess/rungms
 ```
 The `LD_LIBRARY_PATH` is needed since the OpenBLAS dynamic library is put there.
 Remember to modify the `GMS` path to suit your local environment.
-Attention: the `PYTHONPATH` has changed since MOKIT-v1.2.5rc2.
 Note that you need to exit the terminal and re-login, in order to activate newly written environment variables.

 ### Option 4: Build from Source
-The latest version of MOKIT source code can be downloaded [here](https://jeanwsr.gitlab.io/mokit-doc-mdbook/chap2-3.html).
+The link to latest version of MOKIT source code can be found [here](https://jeanwsr.gitlab.io/mokit-doc-mdbook/chap2-3.html).

 * Prerequisites
     - Fortran compiler: `ifort`(>=2017) or `gfortran`(>=4.8.5)